d12frosted/elpa-mirror/gnu/denote-readme.txt

   • The `:file-separator' parameter is optional.
 If it is omitted, then Denote will use no separator between the files it inserts.
-If the value is `t' the `denote-org-dblock-file-contents-separator' is applied at the end of each file: it introduces some empty lines and a horizontal rule between them to visually distinguish individual files.
+If the value is `t' the `denote-org-extras-dblock-file-contents-separator' is applied at the end of each file: it introduces some empty lines and a horizontal rule between them to visually distinguish individual files.
 If the `:file-separator' value is a string, it is used as the file separator (e.g. use `"\n"' to insert just one empty new line).

   • The `:no-front-matter' parameter is optional.
 When set to a `t' value, Denote tries to remove front matter from the files it is